vyca2017/content/content/tutorials/clients/build-real-time-chat-with-subscriptions-and-apollo.md

 `
 ```

-Like before, we're wrapping our component before exponent it using `graphql`:
+Like before, we're wrapping our component before exporting it using `graphql`:

 ```
 export default graphql(allLocations, {name: 'allLocationsQuery'})(